-The proposed siren 104 will not change the existing use of the site, instead, it will provide for the function and operation of a tsunami siren warning system that mitigates the risk of tsunami hazards in established populated communities.
-The predominant use and nature of land will remain the same.
+The sirens will not change the existing use of any of the sites, instead, it will provide for the function and operation of a tsunami siren warning system that mitigates the risk of tsunami hazards in established populated communities.
+The predominant use and nature of the land will remain the same; for example, reserves will continue to operate as open spaces for public use and continue to be accessible and provide open space amenity for the public.